-The GCCC provides that either party may, by expressly stating its reason, make a claim for a necessary adjustment to the contract price if it is being used inappropriately or improperly owing to unexpected legislation (Article 29, GCCC); however, the GCCC does not provide an effective price adjustment mechanism, leaving it to the parties' negotiation and agreement.
-This kind of ambiguity is found in the majority of domestic project and construction contracts.
+The GCCC provides that either party may, by expressly stating its reason, make a claim for a necessary adjustment to the contract price if it is being used inappropriately or improperly owing to unexpected legislation (Article 29, GCCC); however, the GCCC does not provide an effective price adjustment mechanism, leaving it to the parties to negotiate and agree.
+This kind of ambiguity is found in the majority of domestic projects and construction contracts.